ILCSC Celebrating 43 Years of Independence

 Providing comparable services from both the Van Nuys Service Office and the Training House for Northern Los Angeles County, including the Antelope Valley area.

 Presentation of Awards at the Celebration Event

 Our Master of Ceremonies will be Gabriela Milian, Community Journalist for ABC7 News.

 The ILCSC will be honoring three wonderful people this night, who have significantly supported the ILCSC in promoting Independence for Persons with Disabilities over the years.

 Greig Smith, Former Los Angeles City Council-member, will be receiving the Anne V. Finn Award.
 "Presented to an individual who has devoted a significant amount of their life to improving the community for Persons with Disabilities."

 Dr. Robert Tomaszewski, Ph.D.
 ABPP-CN; Neuropsychologist, will be receiving the Norma Jean Vescovo Award.
 "Presented to an individual, whose outstanding and long-term efforts have improved the quality of life for Persons with Disabilities."

 Ruth Schwartz, Executive Director of Shelter Partnership, will be receiving the ILCSC Founders Award.
 "Signifying the major achievement of groups or individuals who have dedicated their resources and energies to increase the quality of life for Persons with Disabilities."

 The Theme for our upcoming event is, "Join Us on The Path Towards...Independence."
 We invite you to come and join us on the path of enabling Independence for Persons with Disabilities, as your participation and support are a vital component of success.

-(i)This information is from an external source (Marcy Hernandez, Author/IAAWD Founder).
+(i)Source/Reference: Marcy Hernandez, Author/IAAWD Founder.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.